suavedude/logging/README.md

 <h1>Introduction</h1>

 [Delphix](https://www.delphix.com/) supports log forwarding to SEIM tools like [Splunk](https://www.splunk.com/) or [Sumo logic](https://www.sumologic.com/).
-The Delphix virtualization logs can be forwarded directly to splunk using a proprietary mechanism called Hypertext Event Collection( HEC) where the Delphix virtualization makes a direct connection via UI.
+The Delphix virtualization logs(metics / events) can be forwarded directly to splunk using a proprietary mechanism called Hypertext Event Collection( HEC) where the Delphix virtualization makes a direct connection via UI.
 Delphix Masking forwards the logs via API calls that are intiated externally.
 These calls can be made via a standalohne program or via an automated tool like Jenkins or Mulesoft.
 Delphix API end points allow the logs to be fetched in a way which is SEIM log vendor independent.

 <h1>Background to Delphix Logs</h1>